Charged/Miners/README.rst

 Mac
 ***

 There are no packages of GDC for Mac so DMD should be used.
-DMD 1.062, 1.064 & 1.068 and above is known to be working.
+Only DMD 1.069 and above works as Charge depends on bugfixes in that version to work.
 To install it just excract the contents of dmd.1.<version>.zip <somewhere> and set the DMD enviromental variable to be "<somewhere>/osx/bin/dmd" or put the folder "<somewhere>/osx/bin" on the path.

 Other
 *****